 Fires from Car and Truck Accidents

 Some motor vehicle accidents cause the vehicles to burst into flames.
 The victims may be trapped inside of their vehicles and may die.
 Others who are pulled to safety may suffer severe burns.
-If you were burned in a car crash because of the negligent actions of another driver, the attorneys at the Law Offices of Craig L. Cook will advocate for you to recover the maximum compensation for your losses.
+If you were burned in a car crash because of the negligent actions of another driver, the burn injury attorneys at the Law Offices of Craig L. Cook will advocate for you to recover the maximum compensation for your losses.